hknozturk/OIS-Project/README.md

 - To run Angular front-end check below.
 - Be sure that backend and frontend running in different console.

+# Ontologies

+You can find ontologies we use in our application `ontologies` folder.
+We use Jena-Fuseki and Jetty server to query ontologies.
+Check `jetty` folder and read.me file for more info.

+# Jena-Fuseki

+To run Jena-Fuseki, go to Jena-Fuseki folder you installed and execute `./fseki-server --update --mem \{YOUR-SERVER_NAME}`.

 # OISFrontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.